Course Outline Fall 2025

 All suspected cases of plagiarism and other forms of cheating are immediately referred to the College of Natural and Applied Sciences (CNAS).
 CNAS, not your instructor, will determine what course of action is appropriate.
 We do not hesitate to send ALL cases of cheating to CNAS.
 Please do not put yourself or us into such an unpleasant situation.
 Please read the Student Conduct Policy carefully.

 If you include code or ideas from someone who isn't you (including from a Generative AI or LLM) you must cite it.
-Here is an example of an appropriate citation:
+Here are examples of an appropriate citation:

 - Students may only submit work authored by themselves.